emberjs/rfcs/text/0000-template-compiler-api.md

  - where the return value must be exactly `eval(arguments[0])`.

+### Older things that are intentionally dropped

+`precompileTemplate` and its predecessors like `import { hbs } from 'ember-cli-htmlbars'` accepted some additional params that we are choosing not to keep.

+ - `insertRuntimeErrors`: instead you should use `@ember/template-compiler/runtime` and catch the exception thrown by `template()`.

 ## How we teach this

 Mentioning these APIs is appropriate when introducing the template tag feature in the guides.
 We can explain template tag as a convenience over these lower-level APIs and show side-by-side how a given template tag "really means" a call to `template()`.
 These examples should probably use the Explicit Form.